 Always Mix and Match

 Scandinavian homes always look lived-in, not perfectly styled.
 In order to bring about this authentic appeal and steer away from that cookie-cutter look, Brantmark says it's important to mix and match.
 "Often you'll like more than one style, such as contemporary and bohemian or Art Deco, as well as pieces from different ages," she explained.
 "So it's important to go with this feeling and combine items you love regardless of which genre they fit into.
 Take your time to collect items you love and those that have meaning, rather than rushing into it just to get an instant result.
-This is what will give your home personality and a unique touch."
+This is what will give your home personality and unique touch."

 Make something old new again